okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

     ```

 1. Click **Generate JWT**.
 The signed JWT appears.
-1. Copy the JWT for use in [Get an access token from a signed JWT](#get-an-access-token-and-make-a-request).
+1. Copy the JWT for use in the next task: [Get an access token from a signed JWT](#get-an-access-token-from-a-signed-jwt).

 #### Get an access token from a signed JWT

-To request an access token using the Client Credentials grant flow, you need to first make a request to your Okta [org authorization server's](/docs/concepts/auth-servers) `/token` endpoint.
+To request an access token using the Client Credentials grant flow, make a request to your Okta [org authorization server's](/docs/concepts/auth-servers) `/token` endpoint.

-Client Credentials grant requests to the Okta org authorization server must use the private key JWT token method (`client_assertion_type`) for the `/token` endpoint.
-The client ID and secret method isn't allowed.
+> **Note:** Client Credentials grant requests from a custom app to the Okta org authorization server must use the private key JWT token method (`client_assertion_type`) for the `/token` endpoint.

 Include the following parameters in your `/token` request: